Health Plans Scenario Guidebook

 - Make the Right First Impression

 Just as with individuals who are looking for a new plan, a company seeking a group policy for its employees expects the onboarding process to be simple, expedient, and transparent.
-The important thing for health insurers to remember is that while the individual experience is still extremely important, there must be a consideration of the collective experience.
+The important thing for health insurers to remember is that while individual experience is still extremely important, there must be consideration of the collective experience.

 The point of contact for this experience starts with the human resources (HR) representative who is both a member and the group administrator.
 Whenever the HR rep contacts the insurance carrier, they’re not just addressing their own personal insurance, they’re addressing all the group’s collective concerns.